ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

 ### Lab 10: Review the CQRS patterns implementation

+* Read [Event driven design patterns for microservice](../evt-microservices/ED-patterns.md) with the Command Query Responsability Segregation, event sourcing and saga patterns.

-* Review the [Event sourcing explanations](https://ibm-cloud-architecture.github.io/refarch-eda/evt-microservices/ED-patterns/#event-sourcing) and how it is tested with some integration tests:
+* Review the [Event sourcing design pattern explanations](https://ibm-cloud-architecture.github.io/refarch-eda/evt-microservices/ED-patterns/#event-sourcing) and how it is tested with some integration tests:

 * Review the [CQRS pattern](https://ibm-cloud-architecture.github.io/refarch-eda/evt-microservices/ED-patterns/#command-query-responsibility-segregation-cqrs-pattern) and the implementation in the [order microservice]().